 The handicap bowling rule is vital as well.
 But with modern advancements, keeping track of all the basics of bowling can be difficult.
 That is why I thought of clearing the concept of the handicap rule for your ease.

-I hope that you learned a lot from this guide and that you will practice bowling and get good enough to be the bowler whose score is taken as the basis.
+I hope you learned a lot from this guide and will practice bowling and get good enough to be the bowler whose score is taken as the basis.
 That is the ultimate goal.
 Have a great time when you go to score strikes and spares at the bowling alley again.